angusryer/dev/docs/developer-environment-setup.md

 $ xcode-select --install
 ```

-It'll prompt you to install the command line tools.
+It will prompt you to install the command line tools.
 Follow the instructions and you'll have Xcode and Xcode command line tools both installed.

 ## Homebrew